 After breakfast, we will explore the north of the island beginning with a visit to Tynwald Hill, home of the 1000-year-old Manx Parliament.
 We will then follow some of the famous TT Motorcycle Course to 'Royal' Ramsey, with its working harbour and interesting maritime history.
 Then it's all aboard the Manx Electric Railway for a scenic journey south through the countryside to Laxey before boarding the Snaefell Mountain Railway for a return journey up to the highest point of the island.

 Enjoy a free day in Douglas, the island's capital, taking in views of the bay from the Victorian promenade or visiting the excellent Manx Museum for a journey through the island's history.

 Peel & Laxey

 Journey to Peel, said to be the best example of a typical Manx town.
 Find smoked kippers, the dramatic Peel castle, the harbour with a lovely flat sandy beach and the House of Manannan Museum featuring a Viking Longboat.
-Continue to Niarbyl with spectacular views of the coastline.
-In the afternoon we continue to Laxey with a visit to the world's largest working waterwheel Lady Isabella.
+We then continue to Niarbyl with spectacular views of the coastline and in the afternoon we continue to Laxey, with a visit to the world's largest working waterwheel Lady Isabella.
 On the same site is the Great Mines Trail with displays of the once thriving mining complex with a chance to enter a section of the mine.